daattali/beautiful-jekyll/course-descriptions/DSCI_574_spat-temp-mod.md

+---
+title: DSCI 574
-# DSCI 574: Spatial and Temporal Models
+subtitle: Spatial and Temporal Models
+---

 ## Short Description
 Model fitting and prediction in the presence of correlation due to temporal and/or spatial association.
 ARIMA models and Gaussian processes.